shubhamnevgi/To-Do-Web-App/README.md

 # To-Do-Web-App
-I built to-do web app with a simple and easy-to-use design so you can focus on your tasks.
+I built to-do list a Progressive Web App with a simple and easy-to-use design so you can focus on your tasks.
 Adding, organizing, and ticking off tasks is simple, making it easy to manage your to-do list.

 # Minimalist To-Do Web App